DinisCruz/Book_Generation_Z_Developer/content/4.life-patterns/content/being-criticized-is-a-privilege.md

 On the other hand, the criticisms from the audience, would be much more raw and consumable (if you talk to them and get them to give you real feedback).

-Related to this is the fact that what I don't really like is praise and compliments, since after the n variation of it, you don't really learn a lot (and most people will default to vanilla compliments).
+Related to this is the fact that what I don't really like is praise and compliments, since after the nth variation of _'you looked/sounded great'_, you don't really learn a lot (and most people will default to vanilla compliments).

-Finally the positive feedback that is really, really, really valuable is the positive feedback from the people that you respect the most (which are usually the ones that give you radical candor).
+Finally the positive feedback that is really, really, really valuable is the feedback from the people that you respect the most (which are usually the ones that give you radical candor).

 THAT is usually all that you should be looking for.

 THAT moment when one of your heros (or individuals you really respect) gives you a gentle nod of 'well done , that was good!'.

-In your life, you will be on the receiving end of these.
+In your life, you will be on the receiving end of many magic moments like this.
+Unfortunately most miss it and fail to appreciate them.
 Make sure you celebrate them as they occur, since nothing else matters (money, success, fame).

-In life, always celebrate and enjoy the journey.
+In life, always celebrate and enjoy the journey (and don't forget to do the _happy dance_ on your milestones and successes).

 Because the moment you reach your destination, is the moment you start to look for the next challenge (with a new set of expectations)